reliablerascal/fl-legislation-etl/README.md

 <br>

 ## App Layer
-### Voting Patterns App
+### App #1: Voting Patterns
-This repo currently supports the legislative voting patterns tab of the Shiny app (see [prior version of demo app](https://shiny.jaxtrib.org/)).
+The app layer currently supports the [Voting Patterns Analysis web app (dev version)](https://mockingbird.shinyapps.io/fl-leg-app-postgres/), a tool for Florida political journalists and policy wonks.
 This dataset filters for roll calls where one or more party member strayed from the party line.

 Data is prepared to facilitate non-Shiny app development, and includes three types of fields:
 * plot data (axes = legislator_name/district_number, roll_call_id; values = partisan metric_type)